rijuld/assignment/README.md

 # assignment
 app name :mango

-IMPORTANT Note for USE: Close the application only using the BACK button.
-This issue will be solved as soon as possible.

 Uses glide library for image retrival and many other libraries for other purposes like array to json conversion and storing it in Shared preferences.
 The colors of the application give a comfortable feel and look for a food app.